Naval Ravikant

 Naval Ravikant (born November 5, 1974) is an Indian-born American entrepreneur and investor.
 He is the co-founder and chairman of AngelList, a platform for startups, investors, and job seekers.
 He is an angel investor who has made early-stage investments in companies including Uber, Twitter, Postmates, and Yammer.

 Ravikant is a recipient of the Edmund Hillary Fellowship.
 He also co-hosts a podcast with Brett Hall.

 Early life and education

-Ravikant was born in New Delhi, India in 1974.
+Ravikant was born in New Delhi, India, in 1974.
 He moved to New York City with his mother and his brother, Kamal, when he was 9 years old.
 He attended Stuyvesant High School and graduated in 1991.
-In 1995, he graduated from Dartmouth College with degrees in Computer Science and Economics.
+In 1995, he graduated from Dartmouth College with degrees in computer science and economics.
 During college, he interned at the law firm Davis Polk & Wardwell.

 Career

 After graduating, Ravikant briefly worked at Boston Consulting Group before moving to Silicon Valley.

-Epinions

 In 1999, Ravikant co-founded the consumer product review site Epinions.
 The company raised $45 million in venture capital from firms including Benchmark Capital and August Capital.
 In 2003, Epinions merged with the comparison pricing site Dealtime to become Shopping.com, which held an Initial public offering (IPO) in October 2004.

 In January 2005, Ravikant and three of his co-founders filed a lawsuit against Benchmark Capital, August Capital, and co-founder Nirav Tolia, alleging they were misled into approving the merger under the pretense that the company was worth less than the capital raised, making their shares worthless.
 The lawsuit was settled in December 2005.